Logging in

 authenticate

-unless you want to switch between accounts.
+always initiates browser-based authentication.
+Use this when you need to switch between accounts.

 Both methods will attempt to authenticate with the following priority: